Harry Styles Performs New Single ‘Sign Of The Times’ On ‘SNL’ [VIDEO]

 - From the Dining Table

 The cover art has set Twitter alight with fans musing about the possible meaning of the imagery.
-While theories abound, a common theme seems to be the shot of Styles emerging from the water signifies his transformation from One Direction pop star, to bona fide solo musician.
+While theories abound, a common theme seems to be the shot of Styles emerging from the water signifies his transformation from One Direction pop star to bona fide solo musician.

 While the release of “Sign of the Times” has been met with unwavering support and excitement from fans, in an interview with British radio host Nick Grimshaw on the Radio One Breakfast Show, Styles shared some lesser known reviews of his work.
 The singer reportedly went to fellow musician Ed Sheeran for advice after completing the album, and while Sheeran reportedly had nothing negative to say about the album, he did approve of one of the tracks that didn’t make the cut.
 Styles went on to reveal that after he finished playing the album for his parents, his Dad likened the vocal effects in one of the tracks to the sound of a duck.

-In addition to seeking advice from Sheeran, Styles has opened up about support he has received throughout the recording process from fellow Brit Adele.
+In addition to seeking advice from Sheeran, Styles has opened up about the support he had received throughout the recording process from fellow Brit Adele.
 Speaking to Grimshaw, Styles explained that “I’ve spoken to her a little bit, she knows one of the guys that I wrote it with a lot.
 But I don’t think so much advice, I just like how she does stuff.”

-Harry Styles’ self titled debut album is out May 12, with pre-orders now open.
+Harry Styles’ self-titled debut album is out May 12, with pre-orders now open.

-[Featured image by Star Max 2/ AP Images]
+[Featured Image by Star Max 2/AP Images]